 We are considering the two leading candidate processes for radiation emission mechanisms.
-Those are (1) leptonic processes, where the low energy "peak" is produced by synchrotron mechanism by a non-thermal population of relativistic electrons/positrons, and the high energy peak is produced by inverse Compton mechanism by the same particles, where the seed photons are the internal synchrotron radiation, or on the external circum-nuclear radiation; or (2) hadronic processes, where the low energy "peak" is also produced by synchrotron radiation, and meson production (via the interaction of highly relativistic protons and photons) and subsequent cascading is involved for the production of the high energy peak.
-Such cascades are initiated by the photons resulting from the decay of pi (produced via proton-photon interaction), or by inverse Compton/synchrotron photons from the secondary pairs, Those are then reprocessed to lower energies where they can escape the emission region.
+Those are: (1) leptonic processes (sometimes called synchro-Compton models), where the low energy "peak" is produced by synchrotron mechanism by a non-thermal population of relativistic electrons/positrons, and the high energy peak is produced by inverse Compton mechanism by the same particles, where the seed photons are the internal synchrotron radiation, or on the external circum-nuclear radiation; and (2) hadronic processes, where the low energy "peak" is also produced by synchrotron radiation, while meson production (via the interaction of highly relativistic protons and photons), and subsequent cascading is involved in the production of the high energy peak.
+Such cascades are initiated by the photons resulting from the decay of pi (produced via protonphoton interaction), or by inverse Compton/synchrotron photons from the secondary pairs, Those are then reprocessed to lower energies, at which point they can escape the emission region.
 Further components may include synchrotron radiation of the photoproduced charged particles and protons and their reprocessed radiation.
-The target photon field for photomeson production and cascading encompasses the same internal and external photons fields as in the leptonic model.
+The target photon fields for photomeson production and cascading encompasses the same internal and external photons fields as in the leptonic model.
+B.1 WHAT is the structure (ingredients/content) of jets in blazars and radio galaxies?

-- B.1 WHAT is the structure (ingredients/content) of jets in blazars and radio galaxies? - \ B.1.(a) the content of innermost part of the jet (ionic, e+e-, Poynting flux; baryon loading?) - \ Approach: Is there a substantial e+/e- component to those?
-Are they most likely Poynting flux dominated? --> search for X-ray "precursors" to gamma-ray flares and determine the time delay; presumably if jets are particle dominated to begin with, one should see "bulk-Compton" radiation prior to dissipation events the intensity of the "precursors" should reveal the total e+/e- content of the jet.
-Note that an opposite behavior is predicted by some specific hadronic models (e.g. blast-wave model) which predict in general the X-ray flare to follow (lag) the gamma-ray flare; this is because the X-ray component in this model is produced by synchrotron radiation by the secondary pairs from charged pions that are produced in proton-proton interactions whereas the gamma-ray flare consists of the hadronically produced pi^O-decay photons.
+\ B.1.(a) the content of innermost part of the jet (ionic, e+e-, Poynting flux; baryon loading?)

+\ Approach: Is there a substantial e+/e- component to those?
+Are they most likely Poynting flux dominated? --> search for X-ray "precursors" to gamma-ray flares and determine the time delay; presumably if jets are particle dominated to begin with, one should see "bulk-Compton" radiation prior to dissipation events - the intensity of the "precursors" should reveal the total e+ /e- content of the jet.
+This is in principle independent of the radiation process (leptonic vs. hadronic), but note as an aside that an opposite behavior is predicted by some specific hadronic models (e.g. blast-wave model) which predict in general the X-ray flare to follow (lag) the gamma-ray flare; this is because the X-ray component in this model is produced by synchrotron radiation of the secondary pairs from charged pions that are produced in proton-proton interactions whereas the gamma-ray flare consists of the hadronically produced pi^0-decay photons.

 Targets: Bright blazars in flaring states: 3C279, 1622+398, PKS 0528+134 Other data needed: Good coverage in soft X-rays during pre-flare, flare, and post-flare state; time lag information.
-Needed duration: 2 weeks; sampling: every 3 hours if feasible since little is known regarding the location of particle acceleration region from the central engine (although this can't be too close, or Compton drag prevents the jet to survive: the jet would then become photon dominated).
+Needed duration: 2 weeks; sampling: every 3 hours if feasible since little is known regarding the location of particle acceleration region from the central engine (although this can't be too close, or Compton drag would prevent the jet to survive: the jet would then become photon dominated). \ B.1.(b) composition/structure of gamma ray emitting part of jet (e+/e-, p/e or UHECRs, B field)

-- \ B.1.(b) composition/structure of gamma ray emitting part of jet (e+/e-, p/e or UHECRs, B field) - \ Approach 1: Test simple, 1-zone leptonic models: To first order, no lags (or at most, small lags) between the synchrotron and Compton components are expected.
-Non-expected behavior calls for alternative model solutions which may be linked with the need for hadronic jet components (see ''orphan flares'', low-E component lagging high-E component, etc.)
+\ Approach 1: Test simple, 1-zone leptonic models: To first order, no lags (or at most, small lags) between the synchrotron and Compton components are expected.
+Non-expected behavior - such as ''orphan flares,'' where only one component shows a flare, or a flare in low-E component lagging high-E component, etc. - may call for alternative model solutions which may be linked with the need for hadronic jet components.
+But, we note that it is possible to construct multi-zone leptonic models that can explain such "orphan" flares